Sam Smith discography

-A re-release of "Lay Me Down" was released as the sixth single from the album on 22 February 2015, peaking at number 15 on the UK Singles Chart.
-In the same month Smith recorded another version of the song, featuring John Legend, for the British charity television Comic Relief, the song reached number one in the UK.
-In July 2015, Smith was featured on Disclosure's single "Omen", peaking at number 13 in the UK.
+A re-release of "Lay Me Down" was released as the sixth single from the album on 22 February 2015, peaking at No. 15 on the UK singles chart.
+In the same month Smith recorded another version of the song, featuring John Legend, for the British charity television programme Comic Relief, the song reached number one in the UK.
+In July 2015, Smith was featured on Disclosure's single "Omen", peaking at No. 13 in the UK.
 On 8 September 2015, Smith confirmed that their new song "Writing's on the Wall" would be the theme song to the 24th James Bond film Spectre.
 The song was released on 25 September 2015 and became the first Bond theme ever to go to number one in the UK.
-Smith's second album, The Thrill of It All, followed in 2017 and topped the charts in the United Kingdom, Canada, Ireland, the Netherlands, New Zealand, Sweden, and the United States.
+Smith's second studio album, The Thrill of It All, followed in 2017 and topped the charts in the United Kingdom, Canada, Ireland, the Netherlands, New Zealand, Sweden, and the United States.
 Its lead single "Too Good at Goodbyes" reached number one in the United Kingdom, Australia, and New Zealand and also reached the top 5 in Canada, Denmark, the Netherlands, and the United States.